mamun2519/learn-devOps-concept/Networking/readme.md

 ### IP Address

 ⇒**_An IP address is a unique address that identifies a device on the internet or a local network_**.
+Note: IPV4 Is limited. that way lonch IPv6

 ### Role Of Networking In DevOps